Darell History, Family Crest & Coats of Arms

-that their name derives.
 "William de Orrell, a gentleman of the north parts of Normandie, soe called of a castle and family of that countrie, the which came in with the Conqueror, being for his good services done in he North... endowed with the possessions of a Saxon called Etheldred of Broadsworth, an ancient seat twelve miles west of Yorke."
 Such is the statement attached to an old pedigree quoted in Burke's Commoners.

 Early Origins of the Darell family

 "Richard son of Elais Dayrell being seised of a messuage and half of knight's fee there in King Richard the First's time, or the beginning of King John's reign.
 Before 1306 the Dayrells became possessed of the fee of the manor, which has ever since continued in the family."

 The Dyarells of Shudy Camps in Cambridgeshire are a younger branch of the family descending from the second son of Paul Dayrell of Lillinstone, Sheriff of Buckinghamshire in 1579.
 The parish of Horkstow in Lincolnshire "contains a family vault for the Darells, formerly owners of property in the parish."

 Early History of the Darell family

 This web page shows only a small excerpt of our Darell research.
 Another 235 words (17 lines of text) covering the years 1415, 1539, 1589, 1560, 1589, 1450, 1491, 1465, 1530, 1529, 1513, 1556, 1539, 1589, 1572, 1563, 1651, 1721 and 1845 are included under the topic Early Darell History in all our PDF Extended History products and printed products wherever possible.

 Darell Spelling Variations

 Before the last few hundred years the English language had no fixed system of spelling rules.
 For that reason, spelling variations occurred commonly in Anglo Norman surnames.
 Over the years, many variations of the name Darell were recorded, including Darrell, Dorrell, Dayrell, Darrel, Darell, Darel and others.

 Early Notables of the Darell family (pre 1700)

 Migration of the Darell family

 The unstable environment in England at this time caused numerous families to board ships and leave in search of opportunity and freedom from persecution abroad in places like Ireland, Australia, and particularly the New World.
 The voyage was extremely difficult, however, and only taken at great expense.
 The cramped conditions and unsanitary nature of the vessels caused many to arrive diseased and starving, not to mention destitute from the enormous cost.
 Still opportunity in the emerging nations of Canada and the United States was far greater than at home and many went on to make important contributions to the cultures of their adopted countries.
 An examination of many early immigration records reveals that people bearing the name Darell arrived in North America very early: John Darrell who settled in Boston, Massachusetts, in 1637 and moved to Salem; Moses and Mary Darrell settled in Virginia in 1654; William Darrell settled in Virginia in 1643.